AI-amar-ismic/passengerSystem/README.md

 Deletes a single passenger from the database given his database id
 ### DELETE on /passengers/passport/{passportID}
 Deletes a single passenger from the database given his passport id

+Included in the repository is a Postman collection of all the endpoints, for ease of use.

+## Database
+Database used for this project was a PostgreSQL database run locally using Docker containers.
+Hibernate ddl is set to update, so no additional database setup is needed, apart from changing the database url, username and password, which will be set locally.